Home Compare MS vs SOFI

 Stability

-Morgan Stanley sits higher in the group on stability, adding to the overall structural advantage.
+Morgan Stanley sits in the stronger part of the group on stability, while SoFi Technologies, Inc. is closer to mid-pack.

 Stability — Dominant Gap